List of Mazinger characters: Zurill

-Minister Zuril is a cunning and ruthless scientist, who favors elaborate plans over the use of brute force, but he is no more successful in defeating Duke Fleed and Grendizer than Blaki and Gandal.
+Minister Zurill is a cunning and ruthless scientist, who favors elaborate plans over the use of brute force, but he is no more successful in defeating Duke Fleed and Grendizer than Blacky and Gandal.
 Every time he thinks he has found a weakness in Grendizer and seeks to exploit it, Duke Fleed's ally Dr. Umon has found a counter-measure.

-Unlike Blaki he is not merely General Gandal's subordinate but an equal.
-Also unlike Blaki he does not acquire his battleship, the Warrior Mothership, right away.
+Unlike Blacky he is not merely General Gandal's subordinate but an equal.
+Also unlike Blacky he does not acquire his battleship, the Warrior Mothership, right away.
 Both men are often in conflict over tactics, though they secretly unite against the Emperor's latest favorite, who has developed even more efficient type of giant robots to fight Grendizer called the Vega Monsters.
-After killing him, Zuril and Gandal adopt his new methods of producing giant robots: in this case cyborg-like creatures combining elements of animals and technology.
+After killing him, Zurill and Gandal adopt his new methods of producing giant robots: in this case cyborg-like creatures combining elements of animals and technology.

-In Episode 69, Zuril's own son comes to his rescue, sacrificing his own life to allow his father to escape Grendizer unharmed.
+In Episode 69, Zurill's own son comes to his rescue, sacrificing his own life to allow his father to escape Grendizer unharmed.
 Zuril appears sincerely devastated by the loss of his child, as shown by his abundant tears and despair, and proving that even Vegans have a heart and care for their children in spite of their ruthlessness.
-Zuril comes back two last times in episodes 71 and 72, now showing extreme coldness and resignation after his child's death.
+Zurill comes back two last times in episodes 71 and 72, now showing extreme coldness and resignation after his child's death.

-In episode 72 Zuril is revealed to be a rival to Duke Fleed for the affection of King Vega's daughter, Princess Rubina.
+In episode 72 Zurill is revealed to be a rival to Duke Fleed for the affection of King Vega's daughter, Princess Rubina.
 He therefore goes directly in battle against Grendizer and tries to murder Duke Fleed, only to be shot by Koji Kabuto.

-In the manga version, Zuril is a more complex figure than in the anime.
-He aims at creating a benevolent dictatorship on colonized Earth in order to save the planet from pollution and war, and he is actually shocked to find out that King Vega intends to exterminate mankind; at the end of the story, Zuril survives and vows to redeem himself after contemplating an aurora.
+In the manga version, Zurill is a more complex figure than in the anime.
+He aims at creating a benevolent dictatorship on colonized Earth in order to save the planet from pollution and war, and he is actually shocked to find out that King Vega intends to exterminate mankind; at the end of the story, Zurill survives and vows to redeem himself after contemplating an aurora.

 In France and in the province of Quebec, Canada he is named Horos.